-- As retiree Extra Help positions become available occur, Human Resources refers your application materials, as requested by departments, for the classification in which you have submitted your application for.
+- As retiree Extra-Help positions become available, Human Resources refers your application materials, as requested by departments, for the classification that you have submitted your application for.

 - Human Resources will not notify you if you have been referred to a department.

 - Once referred to departments, departments are responsible for communicating and coordinating with retirees directly.